Adi-glitch/Infrared-Thermography-based-Temperature-Prediction/README.md

 The lowest mean squared error on validation set was for Support Vector Regressor, so we chose that as our final system to test on the test set.

-# Table 26: Performance Metrics for Final System (SVR with RBF) with Normalization only
+# Table: Performance Metrics for Final System (SVR with RBF) with Normalization only

 |   | MSE | RMSE | MAE |
 | ------------- | ------------- | ------------- | ------------- |